melthaw/react-databinding/README.md

 # `react-redux-data-binding`

-As we know , the final miles of [React](https://github.com/facebook/react) is the UI part, two-way binding is general feature in [Angular](https://github.com/angular/angular) & [Vue.js](https://github.com/vuejs/vue) but not supported in React.
+As we know , the final mile of [React](https://github.com/facebook/react) is the UI part, two-way binding is general feature in [Angular](https://github.com/angular/angular) & [Vue.js](https://github.com/vuejs/vue) but not supported in  [React](https://github.com/facebook/react).
 So we have to write down much code to handle the technical problem not focus on the business, `react-redux-data-binding` is used to make it easier.